chew-z/copilot-proxy/README.md

 ### Graceful Shutdown

 The server handles SIGINT/SIGTERM signals and waits up to 30 seconds for in-flight requests to complete before shutting down.

+### Debug Logging

+When debug mode is enabled (via `ZAI_DEBUG=true` or `copilot-proxy config set debug true`), the proxy logs detailed information to both console and a log file at `$TMPDIR/copilot-proxy.log`.
+This includes request/response details and internal operations for troubleshooting.

 ## License